maburdi94/http2-node-router/README.md

 # node-router
-A pure Node replacement for Express
+- A zero-dependency replacement for Express.
+- Works with HTTP/2 out-of-the-box

 # Example